TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 In our case, we're testing a `query` method which returns a `QueryValue` object in a `Result` wrapper.
 We use five lines of assertions to check individual properties of the `QueryValue` and `Result`.

-One trick you can use is to extract a utility method that creates an object with the properties you expect, then to use the `toEqual` assertion which does a deep comparison of the objects.
+One trick you can use is to extract a utility method that creates an object with the properties you expect, then use the `toEqual` assertion which does a deep comparison of the objects.

 ```ts
 function queryResult(startSequenceId: SequenceId, isComplete: boolean, length: number): Result<QueryValue<TestLogEntry>, QueryError> {